 - Avoid Soft Mattress Cover: Inadvertently we end up using a soft cover on the mattress and it reduces friction between the mattress and the topper.
 Remove any mattress cover or protector with a soft, shiny surface.

-- Velcro Strips: A good quality Velcro strip will be as beneficial in holding on the topper as we discussed above in case of the mattress.
+- Velcro Strips: A good quality Velcro strip will be as beneficial in holding on to the topper as we discussed above in the case of the mattress.

 - Anti-Slip Tape: A good anti-slip tape can be a good option to keep the mattress topper from sliding.